storyblok/awesome-storyblok/README.md

 - [gatsby-storyblok-image](https://github.com/bejamas/gatsby-storyblok-image) - Gatsby community plugin to enable gatsby-image with Storyblok.
 - [storyblok-solr-indexer](https://github.com/dkd/storyblok-solr-indexer) - Indexer script to index Storyblok stories in Apache Solr.
 - [cloudflare-worker-storyblok-solr-indexer](https://github.com/dkd/cloudflare-worker-storyblok-solr-indexer) - Cloudflare worker script which runs the Storyblok Solr Indexer which can be triggert via Storyblok webhooks.
 - [Storyblok Raycast Extension](https://www.raycast.com/Rob/storyblok) - Manage your Storyblok spaces, their stories, assets, contributors, and activities, from your fingertips with Raycast.
 View and contribute [the sourcecode for this extension here](https://github.com/raycast/extensions/tree/main/extensions/storyblok).

-### Field Plugins

-#### Community

 - [component-fade-plugin](https://github.com/storyblok-extended/component-fade-plugin) - Plugin for easy 'fade' transition.
 - [component-fade-plugin-react-consumer](https://github.com/storyblok-extended/component-fade-plugin-react-consumer) - HOC React component which consumes `component-fade-plugin` returned data.
 - [storyblok-fieldtype-keyvaluepairs](https://github.com/apstechlead/storyblok-fieldtype-keyvaluepairs) - Plugin for adding Key-Value Pairs of data to a component.

-### Projects built with Storyblok

-- [Storyblok](https://www.storyblok.com) - The awesome website of Storyblok (of course).
-- [SZ Brandstudio](https://www.sz-brandstudio.de/de/) - Agency website of SZ Brandstudio.
-- [Story of AMS](https://storyofams.com) - Agency website of Story of AMS.

-### Ambassadors

-- Coming soon

 > Please don't hesitate to make a PR if you have more resources to share.